sumandeb003/GraphGPS4HT/README.md

 The validation results are shown in Table III.
 Each experi- ment is independently repeated 10 times and the average value is reported. **Compares with HW2VEC directly though the datsaset for HW2VEC was different from the one used in this work.
 Also, HW2VEC used leave-one-out approach which this work didn't use.**
- - We share the experimental results on two datasets.
+ - **Risk-Aware and Explainable Framework for Ensuring Guaranteed Coverage in Evolving Hardware Trojan Detection:** We share the experimental results on two datasets.
 First is GAINESIS [48] synthetic dataset with binary labels and second is using Trust-Hub chip-level Trojan dataset [47].
 This dataset includes VHDL or Verilog source code files for each IP core design,